ryanczm/Analytic-Musings/notes/commods/power-markets-notes.md

 * Demand Side - Understanding the various types of loads on a technical level and an econonomic level.
 * Grid Side - Grid interconnections, congestion, SCED/nodal pricing (e.g. in a 3 bus system)

+## Power Markets vs Commodity Futures Markets

+It is tempting to associate power markets (the most quanty commodity) with commodity futures markets.
+This is a mistake!

+Financial markets (e.g. what I have some experience in - commodity futures) are very noisy and you need lots of statistical rigour to be able to confirm/disprove hypotheses about markets.
+For example, a certain fundamental signal of flow of supply/demand might a certain effect on return in a certain scenario on a certain horizon, etc. However, you need to orthogonalize out against other effects.

+Power markets on the other hand, are alot less statistically noisy and you don't need the same level of statistical machinery as generators/retailers mostly behave in very predictable fashion.
+Instead, you need to put yourself in the perspective of the market participant in question (e.g. the generator or retailers) and understand how they would behave.

+The power market is then the aggregation/ensemble/dynamical system of these predictable physical participants doing very simple, common sense things to maximize their revenue.

+So the key alpha - is to put yourself in their shoes and see what 'common sense behavior' is being done.

 ## Markets and Prices

 It turns out that there are two very good textbooks on this.
 Stoft's *Power System Economics* and Kirschen's *Fundamentals of Power System Economics*.

 Price determination (mostly) comes from the uniform price clearing auction, merit order & marginal cost bidding.
-I don't claim to understand US zonal/SCED style markets.
+The cI don't claim to understand US zonal/SCED style markets.

-It turns out that majority of power markets are just creative auctions, with parameters varying on the product sold, the stack order, the time frame, the participants on the demand/supply side.
-For example, I find the 2-stage balancing/ancillary service auction in European power markets quite interesting.

-## Stack Order
+## Stack

 The stack is the model used to simulate the bidding curves (marginal cost, merit order ranking, uniform clearing etc) and demand to forecast auction prices.
-We can divide the stack/generation mix into a tree structure.
-Dispatchable (thermal), storage, Nondispatchable (VRE):

-* Dispatchable
-  * Thermal (Nukes > coal > oil/gas)
-* Non-Dispatchable
-  * Renewables (Solar, wind, hydro)
-* Storage
-  * Electrical (BESS)
-  * Mechanical (Pumped hydro)

-Dispatchables are thermal plants.
-They run on the same principle: convert fuel to heat and heat to power in a controllable fashion.
-There is a tradeoff between baseload and peaking (due to startup/shutdown costs and marginal fuel costs) in ascending order: nukes > coal > gas/oil.
-It is important to remember they work on the same underlying mechanism but under different parameters according to how they convert their differnet fuels to heat to spin the turbine.

-Non-dispatchables (VRE) are solar, wind, hydro (run-of-river).
-These have zero marginal cost but different variability profiles according to the aspect of weather they use as fuel (wind, solar radiation, river flows).
-There is no heat involved.

-Storage bridges the gap between the dispatchables and non-dispatchables, it shifts energy/power in time.
-It is important to remember BESS vs PH have very different shifting profiles and work on different mechanisms.
-For example, for PH, head, penstock width, resevoir capacity, RTE due to friction, etc etc.

 ## Dispatch View